edx/sdn-service/README.rst

 Backend Django IDA for checking users against Specially Designated Nationals (SDN) - Treasury Department and Nonproliferation Sanctions (ISN) - State Department, as well as managing these sanctions hit records.

-..
-TODO: The ``README.rst`` file should start with a brief description of the repository and its purpose.
-..
-It should be described in the context of other repositories under the ``openedx``
-.. organization.
-It should make clear where this fits in to the overall Open edX
-.. codebase and should be oriented towards people who are new to the Open edX
-.. project.

 Getting Started
 ***************